-Your PCC holds a public meeting with Norfolk’s Chief Constable every two months to hold him to account for the policing service delivered in the county.
-Those meetings are known as the Police Accountability Forum and a standing item on the agenda is the budget report, allowing the PCC to monitor how police funds are being used.
+Your PCC holds a public meeting with Norfolk’s Chief Constable quarterly to hold him to account for the policing service delivered in the county.
+Those meetings are known as the PCC Accountability Meeting and a standing item on the agenda is the budget report, allowing the PCC to monitor how police funds are being used.

 Your PCC is required by law to publish a set of accounts each year providing a breakdown of the PCC’s and Constabulary’s financial performance and financial position.
 The statement of accounts is then audited by external auditors.

 The Audit Committee is independent of the PCC and Norfolk Police, and it considers the internal and external audit reports of both the PCC and the Chief Constable.